rick-62/Notes/vault/books.shape-up.md

 - short enough that the deadline looms from the start, so time used wisely
 - majority of features can be built within one six-week cycle
 - no micromanagement during this six-week cycle
+- agile uses 2 week sprints which are not long enough and too much planning overhead
+- 2 week cool-down follows, where project teams are free to work on what they want.

 ### Shaping
 - work is **shaped** before handing it off to a team or individual